 The sum of the weights connected to a node (the sum across the network is also computed).
 A measure of centrality.
 Higher and lower values reflect greater centrality of a node for positive and negative edges, respectively.
 Computed only for fully connected networks.

 Two outputs, one has one value per node, one describes entire network.
 Pagerank Centrality:

 Similar to eigenvector centrality.
 A measure of centrality.
 Higher values suggest greater centrality.
 Is more reflective of the global (vs. local) prominence of a node.
 One value is produced for each node.
 Participation Coefficient:

 The extent to which a node is connected with nodes in different modules (i.e., measures the diversity of intermodular connectivity).
 A measure of centrality.
 Higher values reflect more between module connectivity.
-Nodes with a high within module degree z-score but a low participation coefficient are known as provincial hubs and play an important part in facilitating modular segregation.
+Nodes with a high within module degree zscore but a low participation coefficient are known as provincial hubs and play an important part in facilitating modular segregation.
 Nodes with both a high within module degree z-score and a high participation coefficient are known as connector hubs and facilitate intermodular communication.
+One value is produced for each node.

-Rich Club Networks\:
+Rich Club Networks:

 Reflects the degree to which network hubs tend to be more densely connected among themselves than nodes of a lower degree.
 One value is produced for each degree size (up to the maximum degree).
 Small Worldness:

 The ratio of clustering coefficient to path length (each normalized by random networks).
 Higher values reflect more small worldness, and networks high in small worldness have both high integration and segregation.
+Computed only for thresholded networks.